 Welcome to the Frontenac INTERACT CLUB

 We are a bunch of students who want to help out and make a difference in the world.
-We have over thirty club members and are sponsored by the Rotary Club of Kingston; their motto, and ours, is: “Service Above Self”.
-We meet every Wednesday at lunch in Room 105 – or just talk to Dr. Vince or Mr. Stride anytime.
+We have over 50 club members and are sponsored by the Rotary Club of Kingston; their motto, and ours, is: “Service Above Self”.
+We meet every Wednesday at lunch in Room 220 – or ask Mr. Stride anytime.
 Everyone is welcome – please come to share your ideas and join the fun!